marshall-strong/devportfolio/markdown/tickets.md

 - Included an auto-suggest feature for users to quickly find team members and assign tasks
 - Created user interface with CRUD operations for tasks, tags, and comments
 - Collaborated with remote team members using Git version control during the COVID-19 quarantine

+## Other Bullets

+Used Git version control to collaborate with remote team members during the COVID-19 pandemic

+Developed during the COVID-19 pandemic by remote team members using Git version control

+- Developed in collaboration with remote team members during the COVID-19 quarantine and pandemic
+- Used git and feature branching to contribute to a group repository on GitHub